 - The development team can know what they are supposed to do and when.

 - Everyone is on the same page.

-There are two generally accepted methodologies for developing software: waterfall, also known as the traditional model, and agile.
-Their approaches to estimating projects are quite different.
-At Steelkiwi, we follow an agile development methodology.
-Why?
+Approaches to estimating projects of these methodologies are quite different.
+How?
 Let’s explain using a real-world example of two similar projects by the Federal Bureau of Investigation (FBI) that were developed with two different methodologies and resulted in vastly different outcomes.